Alex Bregman Player Props: Astros vs. Mariners

-Alex Bregman -- .179 average over his past 10 games -- will be in action for the Houston Astros against the Seattle Mariners, with George Kirby on the mound, on July 6 at 8:10 PM ET.
+Alex Bregman -- .184 average over his past 10 games -- will be in action for the Houston Astros against the Seattle Mariners, with Luis Castillo on the mound, on July 7 at 8:10 PM ET.

 Alex Bregman Game Info & Props vs. the Mariners